gm-spacagna/datasciencemanifesto-copy/README.md

 Test Driven Development.
 Rejection of this is either elitism, snobbery or laziness.

 Simple models that clearly represent the business use case tend to perform as well, and if not better than, complex models.
-The meaning and evaluation of the model should be in business terms above academic terms.
+The meaning and evaluation of the model should be in business terms over academic terms.

-Use simple business numbers like profit and savings to evaluate models over obscure statistics.
+Use the use case and simple business numbers like profit and savings to evaluate models over obscure statistics.

 Avoid assuming you have a can opener, use the data to derive your insights